man with solar panels

 General guide only.
 Assumes 1kW solar panel produces 4kWh electricity a day and households use only a third of the energy produced by solar panels a day.

-The information above should be treated as general only in nature.
-For a personalised assessment for your home solar system, it is best to get in contact with a reputable installer who can take your individual energy usage data into consideration.
-Remember, the best battery option is going to be the one that works to your needs, budget and lifestyle so be sure to compare a couple of quotes before making a purchase decision.
+For a personalised assessment for your home solar system, get in contact with a reputable installer who can take your individual energy usage data into consideration.
+Remember, the best battery option is going to be the one that works for your needs, budget and lifestyle so be sure to compare a couple of quotes before making a purchase decision.

-To see some of the solar installers that may be available in your area, check out our guide below.
-Here, we show the best-rated installers as voted by everyday consumers in our annual satisfaction survey.
+To see solar installers that may be available in your area, check out our guide below.
+Here, we show the best-rated installers as voted by consumers in our annual customer satisfaction survey.

 Compare Best-Rated Solar Installers